c3ptoh/secrets-of-nelluon/world-background.md

 - a member of the expedition attempts to send a message back to Meropis via magical means (e.g., sending) but the message is so garbled or confusing that the only snippets that have ever been retrieved from these messages are along the lines of "--unbelievable land formations--", "--creatures beyond comprehension--", or "--send help immediately--", and
 - remnants of body parts identified as belonging to a member of the expedition are found floating among ship debris washed up on the #Wild-Isles or on the coast of #Faerûnëar .

 Because of the extremely unsuccessful and dangerous nature of these expeditions, most efforts to map out this region have tapered off within the last 50 years.
-Once in awhile, a drunk pirate in a local tavern may recount the "tale of the lost city of gold", and may brag about their next adventure plundering the riches of this mysterious region, but most of that is just talk.
+Once in awhile, a drunk pirate in a local tavern may recount the "tale of the lost city of diamonds", and may brag about their next adventure plundering the riches of this mysterious region, but most of that is just talk.
 Even hardened adventurers stay away from that region because of the risk of disappearing forever.

 Years pass, and what was once a promising area for exploration and plundering has now faded in the collective consciousness of the region.
 Promises of untold wealth left behind by an ancient civilization have dissolved in the fullness of time, giving way to a cloud of apathy about what goes on in the Nelluon Triangle.
 If brought up now in serious conversation, most shrug it off as "ghost stories from the sea", "a pointless waste of life and gold".